Worried about the IRS auditing you? It’s rare, but it does happen.

 When you hit age 70 ½, the federal government typically requires you to start drawing a minimum amount from certain types of retirement plans.

 This is called a required minimum distribution, and if you don’t take it, you owe a penalty.
-The amount of a RMD is based on how long the IRS expects you to live.
-Fail to take out the RMD by the deadline, and you will owe a 50 percent tax on the amount not withdrawn.
+Fail to take out the RMD by the deadline, and you will owe a 50% tax on the amount not withdrawn.

 The IRS knows your age, and missing this deadline will put you on the agency’s radar.

 Doing the opposite — taking retirement money early, instead of late — can also draw Uncle Sam’s attention.

 While the penalty is not as severe as a late withdrawal, you’ll still need to adjust your tax return accordingly.
 In addition to owing regular taxes on the money, there is a 10% tax on withdrawals made before age 59 ½, unless you qualify for an exception.

 Reporting losses to the IRS can help you at tax time, but only if you’re also honest about wins.

 Take gambling, for instance.
 You’re supposed to report winnings as income, and you can claim losses up to the amount of the winnings you’ve claimed as income as an itemized deduction.
 If you report losses without mentioning you won anything, don’t expect the IRS to take your word for it.